Does a sparse ReLU network training problem always admit an optimum?: Analysis of fixed support ReLU networks on continuous domains

-To conclude, let us consider the analog to \Cref{cor:multiplefixedsupport}: we study the function space implementable as a sparse shallow network with constraints on the \emph{sparsity level} of each layer (i.e., $\|\mW_i\|_0 \leq K_i, i = 1, 2$.
+To conclude, let us consider the analog to \Cref{cor:multiplefixedsupport}: we study the function space implementable as a sparse {one-hidden-layer} network with constraints on the \emph{sparsity level} of each layer (i.e., $\|\mW_i\|_0 \leq K_i, i = 1, 2$.

 \begin{corollary} Consider scalar-valued, one-hidden-layer ReLU networks $(L=2,N_{2}=1, N_1, N_0)$ with $\ell^0$ constraints ${\|\mWf\|_{0} \leq K_1, \|\mWs\|_{0} \leq K_2}$ for some constants $K_1, K_2 \in \mb{N}$.
 The function space $\mc{F}([-B,B]^d)$ associated with this architecture is closed in $({C}^0([-B,B]^{N_0}), \|\cdot\|_\infty)$. \end{corollary} \begin{proof} Denote $\mc{I}:= \{(I_2,I_1) \mid I_2 \subseteq \intset{1} \times \intset{N_1}, I_1 \subseteq \intset{N_1} \times \intset{N_0}, |I_1| \leq K_1, |I_2| \leq K_2\}$ the set of sparsity patterns respecting the $\ell^0$ constraints, so that $\mc{F}([-B,B]^d) = \bigcup_{\gI \in \mc{I}} \mc{F}_{\gI}([-B,B]^d)$.
 Since $\mc{I}$ is finite and $\forall \gI \in \mc{I}, \mc{F}_\gI([-B,B]^d)$ is closed (\Cref{corollary:sparsedimensiononeclosedness}), the result is proved. \end{proof}